FINDUS - Finding sustainability information for holiday travel

 We will use experimental methods to address the research question.
-We will use
+We are using

-- Face-to-face experiments with Information Display Matrix (IDM) (and probably some other proecess tracing method like verbal protocols) in order to gain insights about the importance and average position of sustainbaility information in context with other information bits
+- Face-to-face experiments with Information Display Matrix (IDM) in order to gain insights about the importance and average position of sustainbaility information in context with other information bits

 - Field experiments (A/B-testing) on a major booking platform in the German market in order to assess the biotic effects of changing formats, positions and contexts of sustainability information

 - Online experiments using choice based conjoint analysis in order to assess the relative utility of different forms of sustainability information.